imezx/FastNet2/docs/api/1.0/signal.md

 )
 ```

-Each event only allowed have one callback.
+Each signal event only allowed have one callback.

 ```lua
 Remote:Connect(function(...)